The Well Worn Shoes

 • Never leave your pet unattended or alone inside a vehicle

-• Never off leash – unless inside a vehicle, tent, dog crate or other portable kennel
+• Never off leash – unless inside a vehicle, tent, dog crate, or other portable kennel

 • Excessive barking

-Things to Keep In Mind: Pup Edition
+Things to Keep in Mind: Pup Edition (The Hazards)

-• Poisonous Plants
+• Poisonous plants

 • Ticks and biting insects

-• Do not drink from waterways
+• Don’t let them drink from any waterways

 What To Pack For The Pups